Lifting the curtain on an often overlooked disease.more

 Unveiling triple-negative breast cancer

 Each women is unique.
 But breast cancer doesn’t care.
 It can happen to anyone.
 And when it does happen, each woman’s breast cancer is as individual as she is.more

 HER2-positive breast cancer is a particularly aggressive disease but treatment advances have transformed the outlook for patients.more

 About triple-negative breast cancer

->1.67 million women are diagnosed with breast cancer each year, 15% of those are known as triple-negative.
+More than 2 million women are diagnosed with breast cancer each year, 15% are known as triple-negative breast cancer.

 Eight signs of breast cancer you might not know about

 Learn about the symptoms of breast cancer and the role of early diagnosis and treatment in improving patient outcomes.more